 Artist Statement

 Uniting natural and manufactured materials in creative ritual, I transform what I have on hand into what I need to exist.
-What I have are materials gathered from the land, such as natural dye plants and rocks of pigment, and an abundance of human-made resources of domestic textiles and paper.
+What I have are materials gathered from the land, such as natural dye plants and rocks of pigment.
+I also have an accumulation of used textiles and paper from domestic family life.
 What I need is support and clarity to engage in community building for climate justice, shifting culture towards collective flourishing.
 As a textile artist, I repurpose fabric, yarn, and thread that encode personal history of use and inheritance.
-Overdyed with garden dye plants, the textiles become renewed and can be pieced back together to create dreams and intentions for the future.
-I also combine handmade watercolor paint, ink, and charcoal with repurposed paper and textiles to visualize where we go from here, as both care-givers and change-makers.
-The foundation of my work is tending a permaculture food forest garden that provides living plant color, space for natural dyeing with solar energy, and a physical connection to the shifting rhythms of our changing climate.
+Overdyed with garden dye plants, the textiles become renewed and can be pieced back together in abstract collages through which I explore my dreams and intentions for the future.
+I also combine handmade watercolor paint, ink, and charcoal with repurposed paper and textiles to visualize how humans can move towards a future of care and reciprocity with one another and the more than human world.
+The foundation of my work is tending a permaculture food forest garden that provides a local color palette, space for natural dyeing with solar energy, and a physical connection to the shifting rhythms of our changing climate.

 In progress: Agency, 2024